Artists show their work at the inaugural 2023 Pittsburgh Art Book Fair at the Carnegie Museum of Art // Photo by Patrick Fisher

 Before applying, all applicants must first have a consultation and business plan review with a local small business development organization, known as a Referral Coordinator.
 The Referral Coordinators will help with the logistics of starting a business including the development of a business plan and growth strategies.

-Referral Coordinators for the Arts Council include Chatham University and the University of Pittsburgh.
+Referral Coordinators for the Arts Council include Chatham University, the University of Pittsburgh, and Bridgeway Capital.
 Business consultation services will be provided at no cost to prospective applicants, and Referral Coordinator services are available on an ongoing basis.
 Please be sure to review the CEA Grant Guidelines to ensure applicant eligibility prior to reaching out to a Referral Coordinator.

-We encourage applicants to connect with Referral Coordinators at least two weeks prior to each application round's closing date.
+We encourage applicants to connect with Referral Coordinators as soon as possible.
+Please allow up to a week to receive a response from Referral Coordinators.
+No appointments will be provided with a Referral Coordinator after January 7, 2026.
 This timing is to ensure the Referral Coordinator is able to effectively review your business plan and meet one-on-one with the applicant prior to the application round deadline.
-Also, please allow up to a week to receive a response from Referral Coordinators.

 Referral Coordinator Contact Information